-- Captive portal detection is supported on Pulse for both Windows and Mac.
-Captive portal detection is not supported on Windows In-Box Pulse Secure client or Pulse Secure client for mobile devices. - If Pulse connects through a proxy in Captive Portal scenario, the captive portal detection algorithm is disabled and Pulse client tries connecting directly to PCS. - SRX connections do not support captive portal detection.
+- Captive portal detection is supported on Pulse Client for both Windows and Mac.
+Captive portal detection is not supported on Windows In-Box Pulse Client or Pulse Secure Client for Mobile Devices. - If Pulse Client connects through a proxy in Captive Portal scenario, the captive portal detection algorithm is disabled and Pulse Client tries connecting directly to PCS. - SRX connections do not support captive portal detection.